Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • No native Gantt chart, time tracking, or advanced reporting features

-• Power-Ups for advanced features require a paid plan upgrade
+• Power-ups for advanced features require a paid plan upgrade

 Pricing: